International Experience Canada – Recognized Organization FAQs

-Stepwest is a Recognized Organization (RO) under International Experience Canada (IEC) since 2015; a status given by Canada’s Department of Citizenship and Immigration.
-Please read the following information for further details about this program:
+Since 2015, Stepwest has been a Recognized Organization (RO) under International Experience Canada (IEC); a status given by Canada’s Department of Citizenship and Immigration.
+Please read the following information for further details about this program.

-We are also able to help you secure a work permit if you are over the age limitation for your country of citizenship (i.e UK or Japan where the limit is 30 years old, with our RO Status, the limit is 35 years old) or if you just want to secure your Working Holiday permit for Canada, in the case if your country of citizenship has a higher demand for this permit category than actual number of spots.
+We are also able to help you secure a work permit if you are over the age limit for your country of citizenship (i.e UK or Japan where the limit is 30 years old, with our RO status, the limit is now 35 years old).
+We can also help you secure your Working Holiday permit for Canada if your country of citizenship has a higher demand for this permit category than the number of available spots.

 RO Eligibility Requirements with Stepwest

-The requirements to participate will be the same as regular IEC and we will only register participants after we organize a one to one meeting together.
+The requirements to participate will be the same as regular IEC.
+We will only register participants after we organize a one-on-one meeting together.
 We want to be sure your chances of getting your permit approved are very high before you pay for your program fee.
-We want to confirm that there is nothing that could jeopardize your work permit application under RO status!
+We also want to be sure that there is nothing that could potentially jeopardize your work permit application under RO status!

 To be eligible for the program you must: